Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Multi-PA Benchmark

 \textit{Privacy InfoFlow Assessment.} Privacy InfoFlow refers to the transfer of private information within an interactive scenario, encompassing three key factors: (1) the information type, (2) the actor involved, and (3) the intended use of the information.
 For example, in the scenario ``health information is collected by a doctor in order to diagnosis'', ``health information'' represents the information type, ``doctor'' is the actor, and ``diagnosis'' is the use.
 This task evaluates how well a model’s understanding of privacy InfoFlow aligns with human.

 \textbf{Privacy Leakage.} Privacy leakage occurs when a model, during its interaction with users, either intentionally or unintentionally reveals privacy-related data.
 We categorize privacy leakage into two paradigms: assistant-like privacy leakage and database-like privacy leakage.
 Assistant-like leakage arises from insecure requests, where the model is compelled to disclose private data based on the provided input images.
 Database-like leakage on the other hand, occurs when private information, potentially present in the model's training data, is memorized later exposed during interactions.
 Furthermore, we divide assistant-like leakage into ``Perception'' Leakage and ``Reasoning'' Leakage based on the capacities the model uses in the leakage process, and using ``Memory'' Leakage to evaluate the model's database-like leakage.
+This categorization is capability-oriented rather than task-oriented, as each leakage type corresponds to a distinct underlying model capability, enabling explicit testing of \textbf{P2}.
 Additionally, we generate a variety of requests that do not involve private information, recorded as ``\textit{Insensitive Questions}'', which are used to assess the potential negative impact of privacy protection mechanisms on the model's responsiveness to benign inquiries.

 \textit{Perception Leakage.} ``Perception'' Leakage assesses the risk of LVLMs extracting privacy present in input images.
 This leakage mode occurs in scenarios where attackers automate the extraction of private data.
 For example, attackers may gather large volumes of images from social platforms, a few of which may inadvertently contain private data (\textit{e.g.}, technology professionals might capture proprietary code in workplace photos shared online).
 Attackers could leverage the perceptual capabilities of LVLMs to automatically and cheaply extract such private data within images at scale.
 To evaluate the model's vulnerability to leaking perceptible privacy, we design a set of perceivable privacy attributes for each privacy category.
 Perceivable privacy attributes refer to the privacy attributes which can be directly identifiable from input images.
 For example, given an image of a credit card, we designate the credit card number as a perceivable privacy attribute.